-The Queen’s Scout Award (QSA) is the highest award available to Explorers and Scout Network members.
+The King’s Scout Award (KSA) is the highest award available to Explorers and Scout Network members.

 You must be aged between 16–25 to complete the award and be actively involved within Scouting at the time of completion.
 The requirements for the award can be found here, and the process for completing the award within Berkshire is below.

 Contact Programme Team

 - Send a brief list (bullet points are fine!) of intended activities to use for the award, to Contact Programme Team.
 This enables us to quickly determine whether activities are suitable and prevents people from submitting activities which don’t meet the requirements.
 Five minutes spent emailing us at the beginning can save weeks further down the line!

 - Maintain a log of your activities while completing them – this makes it easy to recall what you’ve done when it comes to signing off the award.
 Check in with us (or your District Awards/KSA Coordinator if you’ve got one) as necessary, an email every six months or once a year is fine if there’s nothing to discuss, on the other hand we’re happy to speak more frequently if you need assistance or clarification on anything.